tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/02_read_write.rst

     titanic.info()

-The command provides a lot of technical information about the ``DataFrame``, so let’s explain the output in more detail:
+The method ``info`` provides a lot of technical information about the ``DataFrame``, so let’s explain the output in more detail:

 -  It is indeed a ``DataFrame``.